dimspith/site/content/blog/welcome.md

 #### So how was this website made?

-Part of the process of building your own website is finding the ideal software stack and a provider to host it.
+Part of the process of building your website is finding the ideal software stack and a provider to host it.

-I wanted a simple site, with minimal Javascript, or preferrably, none and for it to be **fast**.
-So i rented a VPS and started tinkering.
+I wanted a simple site, with minimal Javascript, or preferably, none, and for it to be **fast**.
+So I rented a VPS and started tinkering.

 The resulting stack is: